timothyarthur/annotate/README.md

   - these functions are idempotent: clipping images will only be fetched if they are not already present (otherwise it will output "No fetching [image]"), and the clippings.csv will always be regenerated from all the annotations, regardless of whether they are old or new.

+### Further enhancements (timothyarthur)
+- Updated with rake function for adding new manifests from files named `/iiif/[manifest]/[manifest].json'
+- Debugged Rakefile
+- This branch made compatible with GitHub pages